Advising and Academic Resources

 Residential Colleges

 There are fourteen residential colleges: Berkeley, Branford, Davenport, Timothy Dwight, Jonathan Edwards, Benjamin Franklin, Grace Hopper, Morse, Pauli Murray, Pierson, Saybrook, Silliman, Ezra Stiles, and Trumbull.
 Leading each one is a resident head of college, and in each college a resident dean advises students on both academic and nonacademic matters.
 Associated with the head and the dean as fellows of the college are other members of the University drawn from different departments and schools, many of whom serve as advisers to first-year students and sophomores in the college.
-In addition, a group of seniors in each residential college, known as first-year counselors, serve as peer advisers to first-year students.
-Additional information about advising resources in the residential colleges can be found on each college website and the Advising Resources website.
+In addition, a group of seniors in each residential college, known as first-year counselors, serves as peer advisers to first-year students.
+Additional information about advising resources in the residential colleges may be found on each college website and the Advising Resources website.

 Academic Departments

 In each academic department and for every undergraduate major, a director of undergraduate studies (DUS) oversees the curriculum, placement matters, and advising resources for the major.
 In small majors, the DUS also typically serves as the primary adviser for all students in the major; in large majors, other members of the faculty often assist the DUS in providing advice to students.
-Much information about course placement and prerequisites, as well as requirements for each major, can be found in Chapter III.
-Additional information about advising resources and faculty in a department or program can be found on the relevant department website.
+Much information about course placement and prerequisites, as well as requirements for each major, may be found in Chapter III.
+Additional information about advising resources and faculty in a department or program may be found on the relevant department website.

 Academic Resources